saeedkhatami/xfce4-spotify/README.md

 Add a Generic Monitor to your xfce 4 panel.
 Enter path to `spotify-panel.sh` in the Command field of the Properties section of the plugin.

-Add some Launchers if you want to control the spotify from panel, like changing track to prev or next or pause or play the track.
+Add some Launchers if you want to control the spotify from panel, like changing track to prev or next, pause or play the track.
 Enther path to `sp.sh` with a command

 ex) if you want to play the next track just use
 ```bash